jsparber/mx5500-set/README.md

 TO-DO

---Use libudev in state of hardcoded Device path
---Add more functions (example other screen)
---Add read-function for calculator
+--Use libudev in state of hardcoded Device path !IMPARTANT --Add more functions (example other screen of the lcd) --Add read-function for calculator